The prestigious program fosters next generation culinary talent across the country

 Educational grants are offered to young professionals through the Ment’or Grant Program for Continuing Education which has awarded more than $1.2 million since 2014.
 Our Young Chef and Commis Competitions for young cooks provide further opportunity to advance their careers in the culinary world.
 Ment’or is also responsible for recruiting, training and financially supporting the promising young American chefs who compete on behalf of the United States in the prestigious Bocuse d’Or competition, held in Lyon France, every two years.
 For the first time in history, Team USA 2017 won the coveted Gold Medal at the Bocuse d’Or.

-The Hawai‘i Food & Wine Festival is the premier epicurean destination event in the Pacific.
-The Festival features a roster of more than 100 internationally renowned master chefs, culinary personalities, and wine and spirit producers.
-Co-founded by two of Hawai‘i’s own James Beard Award-winning chefs, Roy Yamaguchi and Alan Wong, the Festival showcases wine tastings and exclusive dining opportunities with chefs using the state’s bounty of local produce, seafood, beef, pork and poultry.
-Proceeds support local beneficiaries committed to sustainability and cultural and educational programs in Hawai‘i.
+The Hawaii Food & Wine Festival is the premier epicurean destination event in the Pacific.
+The Festival features a roster of more than 150 internationally renowned master chefs, culinary personalities, sommeliers, mixologists, and wine and spirit producers.
+Co-founded by two of Hawaii’s own James Beard Award-winning chefs, Roy Yamaguchi and Alan Wong, the Festival showcases culinary experiences, wine tastings, cultural engagement and exclusive dining opportunities with dishes highlighting the State’s bounty of fresh, local produce, seafood, beef, poultry and spices.
+Since 2011, the festival has given nearly $3 million to support local beneficiaries committed to sustainability, agriculture, and cultural and educational programs in Hawaii.